kj7kunal/kj7kunal.github.io/content/blog/visional/index.md

 ---

 I have been working with [Visional Inc.](https://www.visional.inc/ja/index.html), based in Tokyo, Japan, since October 2019.
-This is my first job after graduation, and I work as an ML/AI Engineer in the AI Team.
-As it is my second work anniversary, I think it would be cool to look back and reflect on how far I have come.
+This was my first job after graduation, and I have been working as an ML/AI Engineer in the AI Team.
+As it is my second work anniversary, I think it would be worthwhile to look back and reflect on my journey so far.

-My work mainly involves the development of end-to-end Machine Learning workflows as well as their deployment for the various services and products offered by the company.
+My work mainly involves the development of end-to-end Machine Learning workflows as well as their deployment in the various services and products offered by the company.

 I also contribute to Machine Learning research undertaken by the AI team, and had initiated and led the research and development of an OCR system for Japanese handwritten addresses.

 I have limited work proficiency in Japanese, so I prefer to use English as much as possible.
-I am able to use English for my work within the AI team, but often have to switch to Japanese for cross-team communication.
+I am able to use English for work within the AI team, but often need to switch to Japanese for cross-team communication.

 ```
 ```
 ## Contents

 - <a href="#selected">How I got selected</a>
-  - <a href="#resume">Resume</a>
+  - <a href="#resume">Interview Preparation</a>
-  - <a href="#interview">Placement Interview</a>
+  - <a href="#interview">Placement Interviews</a>
 - <a href="#projects">Projects</a>
   - <a href="#objectives">Objectives</a>
   - <a href="#motivation">Motivation</a>